This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 When it comes to getting rid of smoke odor from home, we often forget about glass materials and go straight to fabrics!
 Yes, fabrics do absorb smoke but glass objects like mirrors attract tar and soot which are responsible for the yucky smell of burnt objects.

-A quick tip: Next time if you are the host, it is better to keep away all the glass objects or you can cover them up using a fabric.
+Pro Tip: Next time if you are the host, it is better to keep away all the glass objects or you can cover them up using fabric.
 Prevention is always better than cure, isn’t it?

-This might seem weird, but much like hot air, smoke rises as well and it gets stuck to the ceilings together with the walls.
-Whether it is tobacco or candle, smoke does leave a residue on the walls.
-Though it is unlikely, smoke can settle on the floors as well if there was a significant amount of smoke in the room.
+This might seem weird, but much like hot air, smoke rises as well and it gets stuck to the ceilings and walls.
+Whether it is tobacco or a candle, smoke does leave a residue on the walls.
+Though it is unlikely, smoke can also settle on the floors as well if there was a significant amount of it in the room.

-Assuming that you have figured out what to do with small and soft fabric like curtains and now, you have to deal with bulky carpets and pieces of upholstery, we have baking soda for you!
+If you have to deal with the smoke smell on bulky carpets and pieces of upholstery, we have baking soda for you!

 Sprinkle generous amounts of baking soda on your mattresses and carpets.
 You can use colanders for even distribution over the surfaces.
 Continue the sprinkling until all the furniture fabrics, carpets and mattresses are buried under a thin layer of snow.

-You have to let the covering sit for at least 30 to 60 minutes to make it work.
+You have to let it sit for at least 30 to 60 minutes to make it work.
 You can also gently rub it over the soft surfaces with socks on your feet for better results.
-Try to keep the surface moist so that it could create a paste so that it is easier to clean.

 Once done, vacuum up the carpets or use a roller brush for the same.
-If you still smell smoke, repeat the baking soda process because of some particles being trapped in the soft fabric.
+If you still smell smoke, lightly mist it with a vinegar and water solution in a 2:1 ratio.
 So far, this is the easiest and undoubtedly the cheapest option to get rid of the odor!

 5. Ozone Machines

-Did you do all the necessary hard work, but that didn’t yield desired results?
-Well, then it time to buckle up and use the lead of restoration companies.
-Ozone machines are those magic equipment that can make the smoke go away in a matter of minutes.
+Did you do all the necessary hard work, but didn’t get the desired results?
+Well, then it is time to buckle up and use ozone machines.
+They are magic equipment that can make the smoke go away in a matter of minutes.

 Besides all the pros, you must be aware that ozone machines are not safe for humans and pets as well.
 You must use it in empty rooms and open the doors and windows as soon as the job is done.